 We recommend post-editing – having your translation checked for errors – for machine translations.
 Even highly sophisticated machine translation systems make mistakes.
 Click here to find out more about post-editing.

 We are also certified in accordance with ISO 18587 for post-editing.

 Blog articles about machine translation

 Want to read more about technologies such as machine translation?
-Our Head of Translation Technology is happy to give you a look behind the scenes – check out our blog articles about our technologies.
+Our Head of Translation Technology is happy to give you a look behind the scenes – check out our blog articles about our technologies (in German).